Angular-Dynamic-Hooks/ngx-dynamic-hooks/README.md

 As the library does not rely on a runtime compiler, it works in both JiT- and AoT-environments.

+**Upgrading to v3**: If you have been using v2 of the library and are looking to upgrade, have a look at [Version 3 - What's new?](https://angular-dynamic-hooks.com/guide/version-3-whats-new) for a list of breaking changes.

 # Quickstart

 Import the `DynamicHooksComponent` as well as your dynamic component(s) to load: